bbc/tams/docs/appnotes/0019-using-flow-profiles.md

 The TAMS profile model is split into a number of stages:

-* An end-point to list and describe the available profiles supported by the store
+* An endpoint to list and describe the available profiles supported by the store
 * The ability to supply a profile when creating a flow and the de-normalisation of the technical details at the point of creation
 * The ability to query flows for a given profile to easily and quickly find the required media type